Talcum Powder Lawsuit

 What is Talc?

-Talcum powder, or baby powder, is powdered talc, that consists of magnesium, silicon, and oxygen.
-Talc is a popular component of skincare and hygiene products because it keeps skin smooth and dry.
+Johnson & Johnson baby powder, is powdered talc, which consists of magnesium, silicon, and oxygen.
+Talc is a popular component of skin care and hygiene products because it keeps skin smooth and dry.
 It has also been used to help with rashes and promote “freshness” for women in their genital areas.
 Because talcum powder is classified as a cosmetic product, it doesn’t fall under the U.S. Food and Drug Administration (FDA) regulation.
 Because of this lack in oversight, warnings about its uses were not as strictly required as they would be for a medication.